commonknowledge/contracts/src/standard-28days.md

     5. We will take all reasonable steps to ensure that Background IP that is not Reused IP is licensed in such a way that you are able to make use of it as part of the Product.
-    6. Go Free Range may place links or representative screenshots of the materials we create for our clients along with their names or logos on a Go Free Range website or within other promotional material.
+    6. Common Knowledge may place links or representative screenshots of the materials we create for our clients along with their names or logos on a Common Knowledge website or within other promotional material.
 To the extent that these materials are owned by you, you agree to grant us a perpetual, irrevocable, non-exclusive, royalty-free licence that authorises this use.